North Carolina State Tax Help

 You may not claim a deduction as both a volunteer firefighter and a volunteer rescue squad worker.
 In the case of a married couple filing a joint return, each spouse may qualify separately for the deduction, with the same requirements applicable for your spouse to take the deduction.

 You must have already filed (or at least completed) your other state return to have this amount.
-It's simply the amount of tax you were required to pay to the other state as shown on that state's return.
+It's simply the amount of tax you were required to pay to the other state as shown on that state's return on income that's also being taxed by North Carolina.

 This exclusion also applies to retirement benefits received from the North Carolina's 401(k) and 457 plans if the retiree had contributed or contracted to contribute to the plan prior to August 12, 1989.
 This exclusion does not apply to retirement benefits paid to former teachers and state employees of other states and their political subdivisions.